MSHRISH/terraform-jenkins-test-repo/README.md

-This is a repo created to test jenkins and terraform
+This is a repo created to test jenkins and terraform.
+This is a testing repo only.